brianliu03/motif-lab/README.md

 Pitch
   i32 MIDI-like semitone number

+PitchSpelling
+  letter name plus optional sharp or flat for display

 Beats
   f32 beat value
 ```

-`Pitch` stores numeric pitch identity, not notation spelling.
-For example, `Db4` and `C#4` both parse to the same pitch number.
-This makes interval math, comparison, graph nodes, and transformations straightforward, but it means the printer currently emits a canonical spelling rather than preserving every enharmonic spelling from the source file.
+`Pitch` stores numeric pitch identity, while `PitchSpelling` preserves the written note name when available.
+For example, `Db4` and `C#4` both parse to the same sounding pitch number, but the original spelling can still be used when printing motifs back to text.

 ## Component Layout